ByteOfWaffle/Godot--first/README.md

 Should end up looking like this:
 ![image](https://github.com/user-attachments/assets/0dd69e31-7c84-49e4-8961-30971c3338c3)

-## 7. Test the Setup
-- Open your browser and load the PHP files.
-The application should now be able to save usernames and passwords to the `dnd_db` database.

----

 By following these steps, your database should be properly set up and connected to the game.